GM Longroof Forum

 » "Innovative" wiring of electric fan and electric water pump

-» water pump on LT1
+» LT-1 Electric water pump

 » How to replace ps pump, water pump, optispark, spark plugs and wires